VladPVS/FastSearchLibraryNETCore/README.md

   It's applicable only to those method overloads that accept enumeration of search expressions instead of delegate.

-  The difference between these method is represented by next example.
+  The difference between these methods is represented by next example.
   They all search on C:\ and D:\ drives .txt files that contain at least one of the next expression: "first search expression", "second search expression" ignoring text case.